Top 6 Gatlinburg Scenic Drives You Won’t Want to Miss

 Cades Cove Loop Road is another popular road to travel in the Smoky Mountains.
 The scenic drive is perfect for those hoping to catch a glimpse of wildlife.
 It provides the opportunity for visitors to spot black bears, coyotes, deer, turkeys, and even raccoons!
 This 11-mile road also offers views of historic cabins and the mountains.
 It is one of the most-visited areas of the Great Smoky Mountains National Park.

 4. Rich Mountain Road

 If you’re looking for a more rustic drive through the Smoky Mountains, try Rich Mountain Road.
-Rich Mountain Road is completely gravel and will lead you to Cades Cove.
+Rich Mountain Road is completely made of gravel and will lead you to Cades Cove.
 It is guaranteed to bring you closer to nature and is known for its incredible overlook about halfway down the road.
 Fun fact: For about 100 years, this used to be the only way to reach Cades Cove.

 5. Little River Road

 Little River Road runs from Gatlinburg through Townsend, ending in Cades Cove.
 The 18-mile drive provides visitors with overlooks to stop and take pictures of the beautiful scenery, trailheads, picnic areas, and views of various waterfalls.
 When making the drive, you’ll see wildflowers and find opportunities to stop and stretch your legs by going hiking, fishing, or swimming.